It's Time To Get Feral In The Grass: Super Hit Talks New Album Menacing Earthworks

 Yeah, I had that idea a long time ago — or I guess about a year ago.
 I have a sort of rule about the album art for Super Hit as a project: I like when it’s a single photograph of a real-world occurrence, with as little editing or manipulation as possible.
 I’ve always been obsessed with fuse boxes and power stations and just boxes with doors where you don’t really know what’s behind them.
 It’s part of the way the world works that we don’t pay attention to, and I’ve always felt like utilitarian design — even signage or warning labels — can be really inspiring.

-A caution sign on an electrical box is a piece of art in its own right.
-It’s made with intention, with a humanist approach, trying to achieve one clear purpose.
+A caution sign on an electrical box is like a piece of art.
+It’s made with intention, with a humanist approach.
 So that electrical panel on the cover — I found it through a surplus website.
-I scrolled through maybe 50 pages of just the keyword “electrical panel door.”
+I scrolled through probably like 50 pages of just the keyword “electrical panel door.”
 It took me so long, and when I finally found that one, it felt like a ready-made artwork before I did anything to it.

 It’s one of those things that feels like you’ve seen it before while crate-digging through records.
 It has a classic feel.